Seikai-Takenawa/MineFantasia/README-en.md

 Q5.
 Why doesn't the violin have a bow?<br>
 A5.
 Adding a bow to the violin would affect the usage and performance logic of the violin, and also make the model's animation while playing the violin more complex.
 My personal artistic ability is limited, and I really don't know how to handle this part.
 (Actually, another reason is laziness.
 Anyway, everyone can just treat it as a regular instrument for now﹙ˊ_>ˋ﹚)

 Q6.
-The MIDI Jukebox speed is incorrect/stuttering/speeding up.<br>
+The MIDI Playbox speed is incorrect/stuttering/speeding up.<br>
 A6.
 Because the mod uses Minecraft's built-in tick system for timing, its accuracy is affected by fluctuations in the server/client's tick rate.

 Q7.
 Will older versions be supported?
 Will there be Forge/Fabric versions in the future?<br>